reservoirpy/reservoirpy/docs/source/user_guide/index.rst

 Before using :mod:`reservoirpy`, make sure you have correctly installed the package and all its dependencies by :ref:`get_started`.

-To learn how to create an Echo State Networks within a few minutes and get hands on ResevoirPy basic features, see :doc:`quickstart`.
+To learn how to create an Echo State Networks within a few minutes and get hands on ReservoirPy basic features, see :doc:`quickstart`.

 .. toctree::